 Gary Licker Memorial Chair in Cowell College (2014-2017).

-UC Irvine Humanities Research Institute Residential Working Group (Convener) (Spring 2013) for: Digital Isabella d'Este: An Open-Access Online Research Forum.
+University of California Humanities Research Institute (UC Irvine) Residential Working Group (Convener) (Spring 2013) for: Digital Isabella d'Este: An Open-Access Online Research Forum.

 Consortium of UC Humanities Center Directors, California Italian Studies Multi-campus Research Group UCSC Co-investigator (2010).